 The internet as we know it wouldn’t be possible without dynamic, database driven websites.
 They are impressive feats of software engineering made possible by the collaboration of millions of highly skilled developers.
 But their power and complexity require maintenance, vigilance, and coordination of a variety of technologies if they are not to get hacked or end up a white screen with nothing but an inscrutable error message (or both).

 Dynamic sites can accept user input in various ways, mostly through forms.
-This necessarily opens up points of entry into the website, and these points are targeted by hackers, incessanty, looking for a foothold to gain illicit access.
+This necessarily opens up points of entry into the website’s inner workings, and these points are targeted by hackers, incessanty, looking for a foothold to gain illicit access.
 More accurately, they are targeted by hackers’ scripts, which is all the more concerning because scripts don’t sleep and probably have even less compunction than their writers.
 These “bad” scripts try to outsmart the “good” scripts that run the site, which is why the “good” scripts have to be carefully maintained.
 Applying updates to your site allows this maintenance to happen.

 Dynamic sites are great if you need to process complex data or interact with visitors in sophisticated ways.
 If you don’t, you’re much better off with a static site.